 Due to the limited income and expenses denominated in foreign currencies, it was not considered cost effective to manage transactional currency exposure on an active basis.
-However, as the financial statements are reported in sterling and the Group's production is predominantly in US dollars, movements in the US dollar/sterling exchange rate may significantly affect the Group's income statement.
-As a result of the Group having subsidiaries whose accounts are denominated in foreign currencies, movements in the US dollar/sterling exchange rates can also significantly affect the Group's balance sheet.
+However, as the financial statements are reported in sterling and the Group's production is predominantly in US dollars and Israeli shekels, movements in the exchange rate of those currencies against sterling may significantly affect the Group's income statement.
+As a result of the Group having subsidiaries whose accounts are denominated in foreign currencies, movements in the US dollar and Israeli shekel against the sterling exchange rates can also significantly affect the Group's balance sheet.